The day is long. The day is hard. The rewards are great!

 Remember, parents don't raise children alone.
 They have each other, they have friends, and they turn to professionals.
 Do not try to handle all of the problems you will confront by yourself.
 Share your issues with other counselors and turn to the Head Counselors and Administrative Staff for assistance.
 It is required that any serious rule violations or issues be communicated with Administrative Staff.
 We are all here as a group to help each other.

 You will report directly to the Head Camp Counselor.
 That is the first person you go to when you are having a problem, a question, or just seeking general advice.
 It is the Head Counselor who will be doing performance reviews during camp.
 You will experience performance reviews twice during your summer at Skylake.
 Reviews are nothing more than staff training, one on one, after you have been tested under fire for a while.
 Their purpose is to continue to keep camp counselors and staff focused on all aspects of your summer camp job.
+The Directors are also ALWAYS available to all counselors for information, assistance, and direction on the job.
+We are all in this together.

-The position of Trips Counselor can and may include the above tasks to a degree, but the position is primarily focused on taking our campers on out-of-camp trips.
+The position of Trips Staff can and may include the above tasks to a degree, but the position is primarily focused on taking our campers on out-of-camp trips.
 These staff must possess Wilderness First Aid in addition to Lifeguarding and CPR.
 Once on site you will also take your Leave No Trace and Food Handler certifications.
 This position is perfect for those with outdoor experience on the trail, in the wilderness, and for those who love to hike.
 The position also entails being a driver so a clean driving record is required.
-When not assigned to leading a trip, Trip counselors will be "on-call" in camp and assigned to running errands or helping out in our Health Hut.
+When not assigned to leading a trip, Trip Staff will be "on-call" in camp and assigned to running errands or helping out in our Health Hut.